malmostad/wag/pages/forms.md

 ## Datepicker
 [Bootstrap Datepicker](https://github.com/eternicode/bootstrap-datepicker) is available in the global assets.
 Note that this is [@eternicodes](https://github.com/eternicode) fork of the component.
-Use the configuration below for a simple datepicker.
+Use the configuration below for a simple datepicker or check the components full API specification.

 <div class="example">
   <form action="/fox" method="post" class="malmo-form">